Claire Denis: Career

 Denis has been a member of multiple film festival boards, starting with the Venice Film Festival board in 2005.
 In 2019, she was the president of the board of the Cinéfondation and short films at the Cannes Film Festival.
 In 2020, she was the president of the board of the Orizzonti section at the Venice Film Festival.

+In 2025, production began on the film The Fence with Denis as director.

 Artistry

 Most of Denis's œuvre uses location work rather than studio work.
 She sometimes places her actors as if they were positioned for still photography.
-She uses longer takes with a stationary camera and frames things in long shot, resulting in fewer close ups.
+She uses longer takes with a stationary camera and frames things in long shots, resulting in fewer close-ups.
 But Denis's cinematic and topical focus always remains relentlessly on her protagonists' faces and bodies.
-The subject's body in space, and how the particular terrain, weather, and color of the landscape influence and interact with the human subjects of her films maintains cinematic dominance.
+The subject's body in space, and how the particular terrain, weather, and colour of the landscape influence and interact with the human subjects of her films maintain cinematic dominance.

-Tim Palmer explores Denis's work as a self-declared formalist and brilliant film stylist per se, an approach Denis has declared many times in interview to be as much about sounds, textures, colors and compositions as broader thematic concerns or social commitments.
+Tim Palmer explores Denis's work as a self-declared formalist and brilliant film stylist per se, an approach Denis has declared many times in interviews to be as much about sounds, textures, colours and compositions as broader thematic concerns or social commitments.

 According to the Australian James Phillips, Denis rejects the marketable conventions of Hollywood cinema and frees the viewers of her films from the expectations of clichés.

 Denis combines history with personal history, giving her films an autobiographical element.
 This superimposition of the personal with the historical allows her films to be described as auteur cinema.
 She has worked in many genres, from horror (Trouble Every Day) to romance and drama (Friday Night).
 Critics have noted recurring themes in her films, but Denis says she has no coherent vision of her career "trajectory".

 Denis has said that she is not concerned with film theory: "I am not at all interested in theories about cinema.
 I am only interested in images and people and sound...
 Film theory is just a pain in the ass."
 She focuses on "human" stories, no matter the setting of the film.
 Denis has said she does not aim to bring about radical social change or make the viewer feel better: "I'm not so sure films should be made to soothe people's pain.
 I don't want to be a social worker.
 I want to share something that is a vision, or a feeling."
 Her films' main focus is on the characters, often in moments of intense violence and emotion.
 "Anger is part of my relation to the world," she has said.
 "I'm filled with anger, I'm filled with regret, I'm filled with great memories, also poetic memories."